batanoffs/e-books/README.md

 -   #### 💾 Context Providers with `Zustand` Store

-    -   **Alert Store** - a helper store that provides state if the alert is open or not and what is the alert message.
+    -   **Alert Store** - *a helper store that provides state if the alert is open or not and what is the alert message.*

-    -   **Cart Store** - stores and provides data for the cart of the authenticated user.
+    -   **Cart Store** - *stores and provides data for the cart of the authenticated user.*

-    -   **Categories Store** - stores and provides data for categories in the catalog.
+    -   **Categories Store** - *stores and provides data for categories in the catalog.*

-    -   **Filter Store** - provides and stores data for the filter section in the catalog page (not yet implemented)
+    -   **Filter Store** - *provides and stores data for the filter section in the catalog page (not yet implemented)*

-    -   **Modal Store** - a helper store that provides state if the modal is open or not
+    -   **Modal Store** - *a helper store that provides state if the modal is open or not*

-    -   **Location Store** - a helper store that provides state for `window.location.pathname` used for better UX and site navigation
+    -   **Location Store** - *a helper store that provides state for `window.location.pathname` used for better UX and site navigation*

-    -   **User Data Store** - holds information about the currently authenticated user.
-It provides getters and setters for the user's data, including the user's username, whether the user is logged in, and whether the user is an admin.
+    -   **User Data Store** - *holds information about the currently authenticated user.
+It provides getters and setters for the user's data, including the user's username, whether the user is logged in, and whether the user is an admin.*

-    -   **Wishlist Store** - stores and provides data for the wishlist of the authenticated user.
+    -   **Wishlist Store** - *stores and provides data for the wishlist of the authenticated user.*

 -   #### 🎣 Custom Hooks

-    -   **useConfirm()** is a hook that opens modal to ask the user for confirmation of his action.
+    -   **useConfirm()** - *is a hook that opens modal to ask the user for confirmation of his action.*

 -   #### 🛫 Routers